 Date Change 17-September-2013 Initial documentation version released.
-05-December-2013 Added Requirements sectionAdded Call Recovery Scenarios section.
+05-December-2013 Added Requirements section Added Call Recovery Scenarios section.
 27-March-2014 Added information about SU5 base product functionality.
 Added the inbound alerting calls scenario.
 29-May-2014 Corrected version number on front cover.
 11-September-2014 Updated documentation to reflect changes required in the transition from version 4.0 SU 6 to CIC 2015 R1, such as updates to product version numbers, system requirements, installation procedures, references to Interactive Intelligence Product Information site URLs, and copyright and trademark information.
 Clarified that in SU 4, inbound alerting calls were terminated, but beginning in SU 5 they were recovered and processed after switchover.
 03-August-2015 Updated title page and copyright information.
 Updated the section, Configuration options for the Call Recovery Feature.
 Retitled it, "Configure the Call Recovery Feature."
 Added new information from IC-108607.
 12-February-2016 Added the section, "A Note for Cisco Series 7690 Users."
 06-April-2016 Added the section, "The EnableCallRecovery Parameter Must be Configured."
 19-April-2016 Updated the Call Recovery Scenarios table with more accurate information about calls that are on hold or parked.
 14-September-2017 Rebranded to Genesys.
 06-April-2018 Updated document format.
 27-April-2018 Modified the "Enable the Call Recovery Feature" and "Configure the Call Recovery Feature" topics to include step-by-step instructions.
 Removed "Distributed (WAN) switchover configuration not supported" section.
 Added "WAN switchover configuration considerations" section.
 Added "Trace the results of Call Recovery" section.
+03-May-2019 Reorganized the content only, which included combining some topics and deleting others that just had an introductory sentence such as, "In this section".
+29-April-2020 Update or remove links to "my.inin.com" as appropriate.